diging/citesphere/docs/DeveloperDocumentation.rst

 * Create Zotero account
    * After creating an account go to this link and create an application.  ``https://www.zotero.org/oauth/apps/new``
    * Give Application name: Citesphere dev, select Browser as Application type.
-Enter callback URL as ``http://localhost:8080/citesphere``.
+Enter callback URL as ``http://localhost:8080/citesphere`` (if you use a different port, make sure to adjust the url).
 Click register application.
    * Keep client key and client secret ready.

 * Creating "settings.xml" file.